REAL ESTATE PHOTOGRAPHY

-Use the contact form on my website to contact me as far in advance as possible.
-You can also call, text or email me.
+Use the scheduling form on my website to view my current calendar and schedule an appointment.
+If you prefer to do things the old fashioned way, you can also call, text or email me.
 All of the relevant contact information is located on the Contact Page.
 The earlier you let me know of your need for real estate photos, the more convenient the appointment timing for you and your sellers.

 How much notice do you need to schedule my photography appointment?

 Ideally, 2 – 3 days notice is enough advance to reserved your preferred date and time.
 If I have a cancellation, I can accommodate last minute requests, but that is rare.
 The more notice, the better.

 How long will the real estate photography appointment take?

 It depends on the size of the home, but generally plan for the photography session to take around two hours.
 Smaller homes take less time, usually around an hour, while larger homes (larger than 2500 square feet) take between two and three hours.
 Why does it take so long?
 Rather than use quick run-and-gun techniques (that often produce cheap-looking results), I use a series of flashes carefully placed around each room to ensure the entire home is displayed as beautifully as possible.
 Because of this, some homes can be more challenging than others.
 A good rule of thumb is to plan for about an hour of photography time for each 1,000 square feet.

 When is the best time for real estate photography?